 You disentangle from food and you’ll stop getting cravings.
 It’s quite incredible when you experience it, and it frees up so much time in the day!

-In your eating window you should eat as much as you need, and remember that it’s important what you eat rather than how many calories.
+In your eating window eat as much as you need and remember to focus on what you eat , not on how many calories.